 The beans are spread out in a layer in a container with good ventilation and kept at a controlled temperature of 85–90 degrees.

 The spores create white mycelium growth between the beans, weaving it into a thick white cake.

 What are the benefits of eating tempeh?

-Tempeh is packed with vitamins and minerals and is a good source of copper, phosphorus, and manganese.
+Tempeh is packed with vitamins and minerals and a good copper, phosphorus, and manganese source.
 It also contains the B vitamins niacin and riboflavin.

 Does tempeh need to be cooked?

 There are so many creative ways you can use tempeh in meals.
 Tempeh is best when it is steamed or cooked using methods like stir-frying, shallow or deep-frying, or even just simmering it in a pan with a bit of water.